Great North Road improvements Great North Road improvements

 As part of the design process, we assessed all elements from a safety perspective, considering the needs of all road users to ensure that the project is delivered in a pragmatic way.
 We determined that the signalised crossings on Great North Road (including the 2 new crossings) achieve the desired safety outcome without the need for speed tables.
 The design remains otherwise unchanged and includes adding raised tables to 23 side-street entrances.

-To view the final design, download the proposal drawing (PDF, 9MB).
+To view the final design, download the drawing (PDF, 9MB).

 Parking